Effect of Microstructure on Rheological Behavior of Linear- and Branched-Polyethylene

 Abstract

-In recent decades, the microstructure of polymers and the engineering of their molecular structure are of great interest due to their tremendous effects on the final properties of polymers.
-With the increase in the demand for the use of polymers, the introduction of new polymers using changes in microstructure and as a result, improved properties have become particularly important.
-Polyethylene, as a commercial and widely used resin in the industry, has a diverse molecular structure, and as a result, it has various viscoelastic, mechanical, thermal, and processing properties.
-Investigating the effect of microstructure on the viscoelastic response of polyethylenes can provide a very good prediction of processing behavior and related issues; which makes it possible for engineers to achieve the desired goal by spending less time and energy.
-The presence of long chain branches in the structure of polyethylene generally improves the melt strength and melt elasticity.
+In recent decades, the microstructure of polymers and their molecular structure engineering are of great interest due to their tremendous effects on the final properties of polymers.
+With the increasing demand of polymers, introducing new types of them by changing the microstructure and as a result improving the properties has become particularly important.
+Polyethylene is a commercial and widely used resin in the industry, which has a diverse molecular structure and consequently, various viscoelastic, mechanical, thermal, and processing properties.
+Investigating the effect of microstructure on the viscoelastic response of polyethylenes can provide a very good prediction of the processing behavior and related issues; which makes it possible for engineers to achieve the desired goal by spending less time and energy.
+In general, the presence of long chain branches in the structure of polyethylene improves the melt strength and elasticity.
 So far, various methods have been presented to control the molecular architecture of different polyethylenes, the most important of which are polymerization and the use of specific catalysts, high-energy radiation, and reactive melt modification.
-The purpose of this review article is to express the effect of the microstructure of linear- and branched-polyethylenes on the rheological properties and to review the research performed in this field.
+In this article, the microstructure effect of linear- and branched-polyethylenes on the rheological properties and the research performed in this field are reviewed.

 Keywords